-1. high-level, general questions can be asked first and, depending upon the replies submitted, more detailed and relevant questions can be asked if necessary; this helps contribute to the user's experience of a less tedious, more intelligent and friendlier system; and,

-2. the interactive dialogue to be carried out with the user is not hard-coded into the SPACE Client, thereby allowing countries and sectors to dynamically update their individual dialogue specifications when necessary; this helps achieve greater independence of development across countries and sectors.
+- 1. high-level, general questions can be asked first and, depending upon the replies submitted, more detailed and relevant questions can be asked if necessary; this helps contribute to the user's experience of a less tedious, more intelligent and friendlier system; and, - 2. the interactive dialogue to be carried out with the user is not hard-coded into the SPACE Client, thereby allowing countries and sectors to dynamically update their individual dialogue specifications when necessary; this helps achieve greater independence of development across countries and sectors.

-Further material describing an architecture for Unified Dialogue within Distributed Object Systems can be found in [5].
-A discussion concerning the relationship of SPACE's requirements to the grammatical features in SDDL can be found in [2].
+Further material about the Dialogue Mechanism, including discussion which relates user requirements to the grammatical features in SDDL, can be found in [Holmes97].